onionalive/gopro-h4-security-camera/README.md

 ### Viewing

 In your browser, navigate to where this repo is located.
-I suggest setting up mamp, wamp, or which ever you local server environment you prefer.
+I suggest setting up mamp, wamp, or which ever local server environment you prefer.
 Clone this repo to the html/www directory.
 This way you can just navigate to [http://localhost/gopro-h4-security-camera/](http://localhost/gopro-h4-security-camera/)

 ## Built With